SIDN/ietf-epp-restful-transport/src/draft-with-ext-old.md

 This document specifies a 'RESTful transport for EPP' (REPP) with the aim to improve efficiency and interoperability of EPP.

-This document includes a mapping of [@!RFC5730] EPP commands to an HTTP based (RESTful) interface.
+This document includes a new EPP Protocol Extension as well as a mapping of [@!RFC5730] XML-commands to an HTTP based (RESTful) interface.
 Existing semantics and mappings as defined in [@!RFC5731], [@!RFC5732] and [@!RFC5733] are largely retained and reusable in RESTful EPP.

-REPP allows for a stateless server implementation, no session data is stored on the EPP server.
-Each request from a client to the server MUST contain all of the information necessary for the server to process the request.
+With REPP, no session is created on the EPP server.
+Each request from client to server will contain all of the information necessary to understand the request.
+The server will close the connection after each HTTP request.

 {mainmatter}